project layout

 └── README.md

-In these layouts, a quick glance at the root directory reveals critical information on the project’s structure.
+In these layouts, a quick glance at the root directory reveals critical information about the project’s structure.
 You’ll quickly discover configuration files, README.md, the project’s license, the source code, the tests, and other details.

 Tutorial